 The biggest tile indicates the largest New Sales value.
 Rectangles are arranged in size from top left (biggest) to right bottom.

 The label at the left bottom of each rectangle shows rounded approximate value for each product.
-To see exact values, click on a tile to show tooltips (see the screenshot example).
+To see exact values, click/tap on a tile to show tooltips (see the screenshot below).

 Treemap Visualizations With Hierarchical Data

 Handling hierarchical data is the treemap's initial purpose.
 You can have only one value metric, but unlimited different categories, organized into hierarchy.

 In the example above, the treemap is split into five big rectangles (branches of the treemap), determined by the Product category.
 Each of them contains smaller rectangles, determined by the next category level - Territory.
 Lower levels are not presented.

 You may notice two kinds of labels in the example above:

 - For the big rectangles, top left - show information about total new sales of each product.

 - For the smaller rectangles, bottom left - show how much of each product is sold in a particular country.